-As at the date of this Statement, the Board has not adopted a Board Charter.
-The Board believes that the existing legislation collectively with the various policies, procedures and practices that have been in place for a long time, the Company's Articles of Association, statutory and regulatory requirements, have effectively encapsulated the essence of the suggested contents of a Board Charter.
+As at the date of this Statement, the Board has not adopted a Board Charter as the Board believes that the existing legislation collectively with the various policies, the Company's internal procedures and practices that have been in place, the Company's Constitution, statutory and regulatory requirements (not limited to the Companies Act, 1965 or the Companies Act, 2016 (as the case may be), MCCG 2012 and the Main Market Listing Requirements of Bursa Securities), have effectively encapsulated the essence of the suggested contents of a Board Charter.

-The Board is committed to ensuring that all its business activities operate within the highest standards of business ethics and integrity as summarised in the Company's code on business practices, which are applicable Group-wide.
+The Board is committed to ensuring that all its business activities operate within the good standards of business ethics and integrity as summarised in the Company's code on business practices, which are applicable Group-wide.
+The key principles of the Company's code on business practices include avoiding conflict of interest situation, insider trading, unethical practices, exercise caution and due care in safeguarding the Company's assets and confidential information.